Patrick Baudry: Experience

 Baudry completed flight training at Salon-de-Provence and Tours, France, receiving his wings in 1970.
 Served as a fighter pilot in Fighter Squadron 1/11 "Roussillon" on F100 and Jaguar, and completed numerous operational missions in several countries of Africa.
 He entered the Empire Test Pilots' School at Boscombe Down, England, in 1978, and was awarded the Patuxent Trophy at the completion of the course.
 He was assigned to the Flight Test Center in Brétigny-sur-Orge, France, in 1979, where he flew various test projects on fighter and attack-type aircraft which included flying the different types of Mirages, Jaguar, and Crusader.

 He has logged more than 4,000 hours flying time – 3,300 in jet aircraft – and has flown over 100 different types of aircraft – F-100, F-104, F-4, A-8, T-33, Lightning, Harrier, Hunter, Canberra, Jaguar, all types of Mirages, Mystère 4, Vautour, and other aircraft.

 Baudry holds an airline transport pilot license.
 He worked for some time after his space flight for Airbus as a test pilot, and is now retired in the Aquitaine region.

 CNES experience

 Baudry became a CNES astronaut candidate in June 1980.
 For two years, he trained at CNES and at Star City near Moscow.
 He was a member of the back-up crew for the French-Soviet Soyuz T-6 Intercosmos mission and was trained for scientific experiments in the fields of physiology, biology, materials processing in space, and astronomy.
-Baudry is a CNES expert for manned space flight activities and participates in the analysis of decisions and study of definition for the future "Hermes" space aircraft.
+Baudry is a CNES expert for crewed space flight activities and participates in the analysis of decisions and study of definition for the future "Hermes" space aircraft.